 To obtain mortgage insurance, a potential borrower should consult a HUD-approved HFA as the single point of contact for additional information regarding the process.
 The lender on behalf of the borrower then submits an application directly to the HFA.
-The HFA obtains specific approvals from the local HUD Multifamily Hub or Program Center on previous participation and environmental assessments.
+The HFA obtains specific approvals from the local HUD Multifamily Region on previous participation and environmental assessments.

 This program is authorized by Section 542(c) of the Housing and Community Development Act of 1992 (12 U.S.C.
 1707).
 Section 235 of HUD's FY2001 Appropriation Act, Public Law 106-377, amended Section 542, which changed the Risk Sharing Pilot Program to a permanent multifamily insurance program.
 Regulations are in 24 CFR Part 266.
 The basic program instructions are in HUD Handbook 4590.01 - Housing Finance Agency Risk Sharing Pilot Program available on HUDclips.
 The program is administered by the Office of Multifamily Housing Programs, Office of Production, Program Administration Division.

 In FY2021, the Department insured mortgages for 84 projects with 10,037 units, totaling $1.1 billion.